• Consultations

 A couple of years later, researchers looking at the autopsy reports of 520 people concluded the presence of the ELC is “strongly correlated with CAD (heart disease) in both men and women.
 In addition, in people under 40 years old, the earlobe crease predicted – by about 80% – the presence of heart disease.
 It was concluded that the earlobe crease “could be especially useful in screening for premature heart disease in younger individuals.”

 Is the ear lobe crease connected to changes inside the carotid artery?
-To find out, investigators compared older 65 men with the ELC to 65 other older men who did not have creases in their earlobes.
+To find out, investigators compared 65 older men with the ELC to 65 other older men who did not have creases in their earlobes.
 This was the first study to show a significant connection between ELCs and the thickening of walls of the carotid arteries.
 These results were confirmed by Japanese researchers who also found the ELC was associated with

 being male